Skip to content

 • Each Datalab requires a storage credential Secret.

-• Users must already exist in Keycloak; the Datalab provisions groups, memberships, a client, and a role.
+• For Keycloak-managed access, users must already exist in Keycloak; the Datalab provisions groups, memberships, a client, roles, and role bindings.

 • Sessions may be long-lived (auto-created) or on-demand (user started).